Arezookhalili/Arezookhalili.github.io/_posts/03-Keras-Project-Exercise.md

 df.isna().sum()
 ```

 ### revol_util and the pub_rec_bankruptcies have missing data points, but they account for less than 0.5% of the total data.
-Therfore, we will remove the rows that are missing those values in those columns.
+Therefore, we will remove the rows that are missing those values in those columns.

 ```python